Phillip-England/staci/static/content/signals.md

 Put plainly, signals allow us to bypass using `document.querySelector` and related methods to handle DOM updates.

-Signals allow to go from a fine-grained update:
+Signals allow to go from a fine-grained updates like this:
 ```html
 <script>
     let button = document.getElementById('btn');